DonutCables/Budget96-Files/readme.md

  - Top/bottom plate files: Available in DXF, Kicad project files, or Gerbers ready for fab.
 Note on the Kicad project files, both top and bottom are their own components that will need to be added to the project when opened if they don't appear automatically.

+ - Picture showing the physical layout support of the plates.

 Hardware used: